So you need a job and now you’re thinking about becoming a loan officer?

 Loan Officer Educational Requirements:

 Loan officers don’t even need a high school diploma to gain employment with certain brokers and lenders.
-With the larger financial institutions, a college degree will be obligatory without notable sales experience.
+With the larger financial institutions, a college degree will likely be obligatory without notable sales experience.

 Loan Officer Salary: